AdelDaniel/leetcode-problem-solving-in-dart/README.md

 - Rotated Sorted Array
 - Palindrome Number
 - Factorial
-- Hash Map
+- **Hash Map**
 - 2 Pointers (Two Pointers) -> left and right pointers
 - Prefix sum &&& Suffix sum
-- Prefic product &&& Suffix product
+- Prefix product &&& Suffix product
 - Hash Table
+- Mark Indices
+  - By negative value
+  - By the index equals its value
+  - By zeros if not the list contains zeros
+-

 ### Algorithms